Regional Research Institute

 Additional readings will be provided during the course.

-Applicants will be asked to submit a curriculum vitae and a brief statement of interest to the RRI .
+Applicants should submit a curriculum vitae and a brief statement of interest to the RRI .
 Applicants will be screened for suitable levels of preparation and background, and placed into the course on a first-come, first-served basis.

-Course fees to be determined.
+Course fees are $1,500.
 Fees cover course tuition, lunches and course material.
 Submitted fees will be non-refundable.
 Accommodation and other living expenses are not included.
 A block of rooms will be reserved at nearby hotels at a discounted rate.